Keyboard shortcuts

 The register_plugin macro takes a plugin name (used for JavaScript identification) and a resolver function.
 The resolver receives napi::Env and napi::Unknown options from JavaScript, returning a BoxPlugin instance.

-As expected, when JavaScript calls new rspack.MyBannerPlugin("// banner"), the resolver function receives the banner string.
+When JavaScript calls new rspack.MyBannerPlugin("// banner"), the resolver function receives the banner string.
 It extracts this string using napi::Unknown::coerce_to_string and creates a BoxPlugin by calling MyBannerPlugin::new(banner).

 Note: The Unknown type represents any JavaScript value.